-If you have sensitive skin, you need to take care of it every week.
-Choose the best electric shaver for sensitive skin won’t irritate it any more than necessary.
+Also, if you have sensitive skin, you need to take care of it every week.
+Choose the best electric razor for sensitive skin that won’t irritate it any more than necessary.

 Does shaving leave your face red and chapped?
 Do you go for days at a time without shaving, not because you like a stubbly look, but because you dread drying your face out?

-Which is the best electric shaver for sensitive skin?
+What are some of the best electric shavers for sensitive skin?

-Here’s a quick overview of the best electric shaver for sensitive skin, I reviewed.
+Here’s a quick overview of the best shavers for sensitive skin, I reviewed.

 - Best rotary shaver: Philips Norelco Shaver 9000 Prestige.

-- Best shaver for thick hair: Panasonic ES-LF51-A Arc 4 Wet/Dry.
+- Best shaver for thick hair: Philips Norelco Electric Shaver 7500.

 |Series 7 790cc||50 min||60 min||Cleaning station, cleaning cartridge, travel case (Waterproof: Yes).|